 iv Institutional arbitration in Switzerland: Swiss Chambers' Arbitration Institution

 The 2004 Swiss Rules harmonised and replaced the former rules for international arbitration of the seven chambers of commerce and industry of Basle, Berne, Geneva, Neuchâtel, Ticino, Vaud and Zurich.
 The chambers have now changed the name of their arbitration institution to the Swiss Chambers' Arbitration Institution (SCAI).
 The administering body (formerly the Arbitration Committee) is now named the Arbitration Court (Court).
-The Court is composed of experienced international arbitration practitioners.
-In addition to the tasks and decisions delegated to the Court as specified in the various provisions of the Swiss Rules, it is now also expressly provided that the parties confer on the Court – to the fullest extent permitted under the law applicable to an arbitration – all of the powers required for the purpose of supervising the arbitral proceedings otherwise vested in the competent judicial authority.23 The Court is assisted by the Secretariat.
+The court is composed of experienced international arbitration practitioners.
+In addition to the tasks and decisions delegated to the court as specified in the various provisions of the Swiss Rules, it is now also expressly provided that the parties confer on the court – to the fullest extent permitted under the law applicable to an arbitration – all of the powers required for the purpose of supervising the arbitral proceedings otherwise vested in the competent judicial authority.27 The court is assisted by the Secretariat.

 The award is communicated to the parties by the arbitral tribunal.

 The Swiss Rules shall govern arbitrations where an agreement to arbitrate refers to them or to the arbitration rules of the different chambers of commerce that have adhered to them.29 Unless the parties have agreed otherwise, the Swiss Rules shall apply to all arbitral proceedings in which the notice of arbitration is submitted on or after 1 June 2012;30 references in contracts to the former arbitration rules of the chambers will thus lead to an application of the Swiss Rules unless the parties have agreed otherwise.
 The parties are free to designate the seat of the arbitration in Switzerland or in any other country.31